lizdebiase/agile/README.md

  2.**Code Coverage**

- Once code is checked into the VCS(GIT) the CI/CD(Teamcity) tool triggers a new build.
+In order to determine what proportion of our project's code is actually being tested by our unit tests, we used code coverage tool provided by the our CI/CD tool Teamcity.
+Teamcity provides code coverage tool built in which is called JetBrains DotCover running on .NET Framework 3.5 or higher.
+Once code is checked into the VCS(GIT), Teamcity triggers a new build.
 Then coded unit tests will be run by the Teamcity.
-Code coverage for unit tests is captured by Jetbrains dotCover which is part of Teamcity.
-Then at the end of the unit test, Teamcity provides a detailed report of test results and code coverage.
+Then at the end of the unit test, Teamcity provided us with a detailed report of test results and code coverage.

 ![Code Coverage] (https://github.com/spinsys/agile/blob/master/images/CodeCoverageAPI.PNG)